Hacker-Pschorr Brewery: Oktoberfest

-A young woman serves litre-sized glass mugs (Maßkrüge) of Hacker-Pschorr beer during the 2011 Oktoberfest.
+A hostess serves litre-sized glass mugs (Maßkrüge) of Hacker-Pschorr beer during the 2011 Oktoberfest.

 When Crown Prince Ludwig I of Bavaria was about to celebrate his wedding in Munich in 1810, he decided it was an occasion for all of Bavaria to celebrate.
 He commissioned Josef Pschorr, then the brewmaster of the Hacker-Pschorr brewery, among other Munich brewers, to develop special brews to commemorate the occasion.

 Subsequent annual celebrations evolved into the city of Munich’s Oktoberfest, which is attended by over six million people each year, who in 2011 consumed over six million litres of beer.
 By Munich law, only the six breweries within the city limits of Munich are invited to serve their beer at Oktoberfest.
 Hacker-Pschorr is one of the six, as is its sister brand, Paulaner.
 Today’s event is held on land donated by Josef Pschorr.

 The Hacker-Pschorr brewery serves various tents at the Oktoberfest such as Hacker-Festzelt and Pschorr Bräurosl as well as Herzkasperl-Festzelt at the Oide Wiesn.
 In both first tents the beer is distributed to the bars using a modern beer ring line.
 In Herzkasperl-Festzelt traditional oak barrels are used.